 A passport is the key to traveling abroad.
 However, some passports are considered to be “stronger” than others.
 The world’s most powerful passports are those that offer the greatest travel freedom.
 The strongest passports are those that allow the holder to enter the most countries easily, without extra entry requirements, such as visas.
 There are

 The Ethiopian visa policy establishes the requirements which a visitor of a foreign country needs to meet to gain permission to travel to, enter, and spend time in Ethiopia

-In the boxes below travelers can check the visa policy of Ethiopia according to nationality and discover the necessary protocol to travel to the African nation.
+Below, you can check the visa policy of Ethiopia according to your nationality and discover the necessary protocol to travel to the African nation.

 Ethiopian immigration laws currently state that only nationals of Kenya and Djibouti do not need a visa to travel to Ethiopia.

 All travelers who are not visa-exempt for Ethiopia or eligible to apply for the eVisa need a visa to travel to the country.

 This may either be a visa on arrival, which involves waiting in line at border checkpoints, to submit an application, or an embassy visa from the nearest government diplomatic office of Ethiopia.

 When applying for a visa from an embassy or consulate, applicants have to select the correct visa type according to the purpose of the visit, with can be a tourist visa, work visa, transit visa, or other visa option.

 Furthermore, citizens of Ethiopian visa-not-required and eVisa countries who are planning to spend longer periods of time or visit for purposes other than those permitted with their entry type, will need to obtain an embassy visa to travel to Ethiopia.